selimslab/selimslab.github.io/_NOTES/meta/organization-of-this-site.md

 Dirs have a file with the proper dir name, eg. psy dir has psychology.md

 If you tag any file to psy, you will see its link in url /psychology

+Dirs have at most one child dir, flat is better than nested

 There is a yaml file to clarify the short name to display in a url, eg. func: functional-programming